inside immigration information about marriage green cards and work visas in America

 The immigration rules are the same all over the USA, and she represents clients no matter where they reside (including abroad).

-Other Immigration Questions Concerning Same Sex Married Couples?
+Other Immigration Answers for Same Sex Married Couples:

 What are the issues if my gay spouse entered the USA as a B-2 Tourist ?